-A copy of the original USDA Poultry Grading Certificate issued at time of checkloading must accompany each shipment.

-- 1. Railcar or Piggyback.
-If shipment is by rail or piggyback, the certificate must be placed in the railcar or trailer for easy access to the Grader, warehouseman, or consignee, as applicable. - 2.
-Trucks.
-If shipment is by truck, the driver must, upon delivery, give the certificate to the Grader, warehouseman, or consignee, as applicable.

-C. Loading and Sealing of Vehicles

-Loading must be in accordance with good commercial practices and the sealing must be done at origin under the supervision of a Grader.
+- 920 Contract Compliance Stamp - Each shipping container must be identified with a USDA Contract Compliance stamp with the applicable certificate number.
+A Grader, or other authorized personnel under the supervision of the Grader, will stamp one end of each shipping container prior to shipment.
+If there is inadequate space available on either end of the shipping container, the stamp may be applied to a side of the container. - 930 Grading Certificate - A copy of the original USDA Poultry Grading Certificate issued at time of checkloading must accompany each shipment. - 932 Railcar or Piggyback If shipment is by rail or piggyback, the certificate must be placed in the railcar or trailer for easy access to the Grader, warehouseman, or consignee, as applicable. - Trucks If shipment is by truck, the driver must, upon delivery, give the certificate to the Grader, warehouseman, or consignee, as applicable. - 940 Loading and Sealing of Vehicles - Loading must be in accordance with good commercial practices and the sealing must be done at origin under the supervision of a Grader.
 Thereafter, all delivery units--truck lot and less-than-truck lot (LTL) quantities-must be secured at all times prior to unloading with tamper resistant, serially numbered, high security seals.
 Suppliers of commodities, products and/or services shall be responsible for placing a seal(s) on all doors of each transportation conveyance upon completion of loading or servicing.
 Seals shall be serially numbered, barrier-type and meet the American Society for Testing and materials (ASTM) standards.
 Seals shall be 1⁄2 inch in diameter, high security bolt, or equivalent.
 The contractor must maintain a record of each seal number used for truck lot and LTL delivery units.
-Additionally, the contractor must ensure that the applicable seal identification number is on each bill of lading, shipment manifest, certificate, or other delivery documents for each delivery destination.

-When LTL delivery units are transported on the same trailer and destined for multiple recipients, the trailer must be sealed after each delivery.
+Additionally, the contractor must ensure that the applicable seal identification number is on each bill of lading, shipment manifest, certificate, or other delivery documents for each delivery destination. - When LTL delivery units are transported on the same trailer and destined for multiple recipients, the trailer must be sealed after each delivery.
 The seal number must be recorded on the appropriate delivery documents and correspond with the applied seal at the time of arrival at the next destination.
 It will be the responsibility of the contractor to provide a sufficient number of seals to the carrier service and to ensure that the trailer is sealed after each delivery destination.
-Failure to seal the trailer after each stop may result in rejection of the shipment by the recipient agency at the next scheduled stop and rejection of any subsequent deliveries on the trailer.

-- 1. Railcar.
-Each railcar must be sealed.
-The contractors are responsible for arranging for railcar deliveries of more than one delivery unit so that each delivery unit contained in the same railcar can be completely separated and sealed. - 2.
-Truck or Piggyback.
-Truck or piggyback shipments must be sealed at origin.
-A delivery unit shipped by truck or piggyback which includes split deliveries to multiple destinations will require sealing after each drop in accordance with Section VII.C of this Specification.
+Failure to seal the trailer after each stop may result in rejection of the shipment by the recipient agency at the next scheduled stop and rejection of any subsequent deliveries on the trailer. - 943 Railcar Each railcar must be sealed.
+The contractors are responsible for arranging for railcar deliveries of more than one delivery unit so that each delivery unit contained in the same railcar can be completely separated and sealed. - 944 Truck or Piggyback Truck or piggyback shipments must be sealed at origin.
+A delivery unit shipped by truck or piggyback which includes split deliveries to multiple destinations will require sealing after each drop in accordance with this FPPS.